kevinkhill/lavacharts/README.md

 Basic Example
 -------------
-Here is an example of the simplest chart you can create: A line chart with one dataset and no customizations.
+Here is an example of the simplest chart you can create: A line chart with one dataset and a title, no configuration.

 Controller
 ==========